tulane-cmps6610-fall-2025/problem-set-04-arturoAltamirano/answers.md

 - **4a.**

-This can be expressed as the 0-1 Knapsack problem.
+This can be expressed as a maximization/minimization problem.
 Since the currency is no longer flexible in it's divisibility.

 With the greedy algorithm, we blindly select the maximal value with no attention paid to future consequences.
 But now there is potential for the maximal choice to end up hurting us by nullifying a potentially better long term choice.